opnsense/tools/README.md

     FreeBSD: {enabled: no}

-The second file is OPNsense.conf.
+The second file is `OPNsense.conf`.
 The `url` line is version specific so make sure it reflects your build platform:

     OPNsense: {